This post may contain affiliate links, from which we earn an income.

 If you want to visit everywhere on this list, especially the highlands and lava fields, or if you’re visiting between November and March, you will need a 4×4 vehicle.
 Otherwise, a regular front-wheel drive car will be absolutely fine.

 Lots of people like to rent a campervan for the Ring Road trip, which saves on the cost of hotels and means you have complete freedom.

 Be aware though that Iceland has laws that restrict where you can spend the night in a campervan.
 You can no longer pull over and park and sleep wherever you like, you must park at designated campsites.

 How to use this map – Use your fingers (or computer mouse) to zoom in and out.
 Click or touch the icons to get more info about a place, and click the arrow in the box top left to open the index.
 To add to your own Google Maps account, click the star next to the title of the map.

 Iceland Road Trip – Top Things To See & Do

 This Iceland itinerary and route assumes that you’ll head south from Reykjavik, covering the more touristy Golden Circle attractions before venturing east along route 1.
 But if you want to head the other way, just start at the bottom of our list!

-While Reykjavik may be one of Europe’s smaller capital cities, what it lacks in size, it makes up for in breathtaking views, quirky architecture, and a charming city centre with a distinctly hip vibe.
+While Reykjavik may be one of Europe’s smaller capital cities, what it lacks in size, it makes up for in breathtaking views, quirky architecture, and a charming city center with a distinctly hip vibe.

-Joining a walking tour is an easy way to visit all of Reykjavik’s main must see attractions in a day, and you’ll get an in-depth history lesson about Vikings, elves, Icelandic culture and all the places you visit, and your guide will also be able to give you tips about other attractions and great places to eat.
+Joining a walking tour is an easy way to visit all of Reykjavik’s main must-see attractions in a day, and you’ll get an in-depth history lesson about Vikings, elves, Icelandic culture, and all the places you visit, and your guide will also be able to give you tips about other attractions and great places to eat.

 - The Hallgrímskirkja Church